lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 And make sure you refresh your page frequently in your browser to let Rails' execution flow drive your development!

-The `answer.html.erb` will display the question you ask your coach as well as his answer.
+The `answer.html.erb` will display the question you ask your coach as well as the coach's answer.
 The controller will need to read the question from `params` and compute an instance variable `@answer` for the view to display.
 Here are two requests that you should be able to handle:

 - [localhost:3000/answer?question=hello](http://localhost:3000/answer?question=hello)
 - [localhost:3000/answer?question=what time is it?](http://localhost:3000/answer?question=what time is it?)